ricardojoserf/MemorySnitcher/README.md

 There are many blogs about compiling without CRT so I will not do it here (also, maybe not having any function in the IAT looks even worse).

 These 2 addresses are just numbers, so could be hardcoded or used as input arguments to the program.
-But, how can we get these values?
+But... how can we get these values?

 <br>